 - The Australian Taxation Office; and

-- Anyone you authorise us to disclose it to.
+- Anyone the Customer authorises the Company to disclose it to.

-Transdirect works with a number of third parties in carrying on our business and we may disclose your personal information to these third parties to facilitate the delivery of products and services to you in connection with our business operations.
-This includes the provision of freight delivery services and administrative and operational services provided to us in connection with our business including financial institutions, IT service providers and payments processors and collectors.
+The Company works with a number of third parties in carrying on its business and it may disclose your personal information to these third parties to facilitate the delivery of products and services to the Customer in connection with its business operations.
+This includes the provision of freight delivery services and administrative and operational services provided to the Company in connection with the Company’s business including financial institutions, IT service providers and payments processors and collectors.

-Other than as listed above, we will only disclose your personal information without your consent under the following circumstances:
+Other than as listed above, we will only disclose the Customer’s personal information without the Customer’s consent under the following circumstances:

 - Where release is required by law (for example, a subpoena) or regulation or is requested by a government agency;

-- Where our records indicate a company or an individual may be engaged in fraudulent activity or other deceptive practices or unlawful activity that a governmental agency should be made aware of;
+- Where the Company’s records indicate a company or an individual may be engaged in fraudulent activity or other deceptive practices or unlawful activity that a governmental agency should be made aware of;

-- To relevant authorities, where your communication suggests possible harm to others
+- To relevant authorities, where the Customer’s communication suggests possible harm to others.

-31. This website is not set up to track, collect or distribute personal information not entered by visitors.
-Our site logs do generate certain kinds of non-identifying site usage data, such as the number of hits and visits to our sites.
+- This website is not set up to track, collect or distribute personal information not entered by visitors.
+The Company’s site logs do generate certain kinds of non-identifying site usage data, such as the number of hits and visits to our sites.
 This information is used for internal purposes by technical support staff to provide better services to the public and may also be provided to others, but again, the statistics contain no personal information and cannot be used to gather such information.

-and providing us with the details of your complaint.
-We will contact you to discuss your complaint and work with you to resolve your complaint.
+and providing the Company with the details of the Customer’s complaint.
+The Company will contact the Customer to discuss its complaint and work with the Customer to resolve the complaint.